ISAAC SAMUEL ALDRETT

 Subsequently the body was recovered, and placed in a punt was conveyed to Hambridge, and thence by vehicle to the "Swan" Inn, on the Thatcham road, where an inquest was held on Monday night before Mr. J. Cockburn Pinniger, coroner, and a jury of whom Mr. Paulin was foreman, and a verdict of "Accidentally drowned" was returned.

-It was remarked at the inquest that Bull's Lock was dangerous place for any inexperienced swimmer.
+It was remarked at the inquest that Bull's Lock was a dangerous place for any inexperienced swimmer.
 The deceased soldier was 20 years of age, and had joined the Army about two and a half years ago.
 Captain Butcher was present, and received certificate of burial from the Coroner.
 The Captain stated that information of the fatality had been telegraphed to Aldershot, and the authorities there would communicate with his friends.

 MILITARY FUNERAL